pyccel/pyccel/tutorial/decorators.md

 # Decorators

-Because Pyccel is converting a dynamically typed language (Python) to statically typed ones, It has some *decorators* for the user to add in the code. those decorators have certain options in order to specify how the functions or the variables should be treated in the conversion.
+As Pyccel converts a dynamically typed language (Python) to statically typed languages, it has some *decorators* which the user can add in the code to provide access to low level optimisations.
 Here are the available decorators.

 ## Stack array

 This decorator indicates that all arrays mentioned as arguments (of the decorator) should be stored on the stack.

-This example shows how the decorators can affect the conversion of the array between the supported languages, Pyccel here is told by the decorator `stack array` to store the array `array_in_stack` in the stack, For the array `array_in_heap` Pyccel is assuming that it should be stored in the heap:
+This example shows how the decorators can affect the conversion of the array between the supported languages.
+Pyccel here is told by the decorator `stack array` to store the array `array_in_stack` in the stack, for the array `array_in_heap` Pyccel is assuming that it should be stored in the heap:

 ```python
 from pyccel.decorators import stack_array